Skip to content

 • Gravitas² Specifics: This information is a comprehensive starting point.
 Gravitas² may have custom ore generation configurations.

-• IN-GAME GUIDE IS KING: Always prioritize and cross-reference this information with your in-game TFC Guidebook (especially its “Ores and Minerals” and “Gregtech Veins” sections) and JEI (Just Enough Items).
+• IN-GAME GUIDE IS KING: Always prioritize and cross-reference this information with your in-game TFC Guidebook (especially its “Ores and Minerals,” “Gregtech Veins,” and “Mineral Hints” / “Ore Hints and Spawning” sections) and JEI (Just Enough Items).
 These will provide the most accurate details for your specific pack version.

 • Vein Naming: (GT) denotes veins primarily from GregTech style generation.
 (TFC) denotes TerraFirmaCraft default veins/deposits.

-• Mineral Hints: The “Mineral Hint / Surface Indicator” column lists out-of-place rocks or specific plants that might indicate the presence of the ore/mineral nearby.
+• Mineral Hints: The “Mineral Hint / Surface Indicator” column lists out-of-place rocks (“X pebble in Y rock”) or specific plants that might indicate the presence of the ore/mineral nearby.
+“Y rock” refers to a specific host rock type for the ore/vein.
 This is based on the “OreHints” mechanic.
-For metallic ores, nuggets are the primary surface indicators.
+For metallic ores, nuggets are primary, but a pebble hint is also provided as underground indicators also spawn.

 Copper (Cu) Ores